US says UN aid to Afghanistan needs evaluation

 Sign up now: Get insights on Asia's fast-moving developments

-Speaking to a U.N.
-Security Council meeting on Afghanistan, the U.S. ambassador to the United Nations, Mike Waltz, noted that the budget for the United Nations Assistance Mission in Afghanistan (UNAMA), the mandate of which is up for renewal next week, is the largest of any special U.N. mission in the world.
+Speaking to a UN Security Council meeting on Afghanistan, the US ambassador to the United Nations, Mr Mike Waltz, noted that the budget for the United Nations Assistance Mission in Afghanistan (UNAMA), the mandate of which is up for renewal next week, is the largest of any special UN mission in the world.

 “This council must consider carefully the funds we collectively provide for this mission’s budget, when the mission’s female national staff are not even able to go into the office to work,” he added.